 Lago di Braies (also known as Pragser Wildsee) boasts every heavenly Alpine quality on Earth.
 Here is your guide to enjoying it at its most pristine.

-When you picture your idea of paradise, what do you see?
+When you picture paradise, what do you see?
 If you’re a mountain lover like us, chances are a scene strikingly similar to the sight of Lago di Braies floats through your mind.

 An untouched lake so still and peaceful it mirrors the landscape?
 Check.
 Snow-capped mountain peaks looming on the horizon?
 Check.
 Towering evergreens foresting the slopes?
 Check.
 Throngs of people taking selfies?
 Check.